Other Educational Opportunities

 An advanced training program for prospective dairy veterinarians held at Cornell University College of Veterinary Medicine.

-The Veterinary Investigator Program is a 10-week summer program designed to provide incoming Cornell students and first and second-year veterinary students with a rigorous and rewarding exposure to biomedical research at the highest level of inquiry and to motivate students to pursue the study of research problems that are relevant to veterinary medicine.
+The Veterinary Investigator Program is a 10-week summer program designed to provide incoming Cornell DVM students and current veterinary students with a rigorous and rewarding exposure to biomedical research at the highest level of inquiry, as well as to motivate students to pursue studies on research problems relevant to veterinary medicine.
+While Cornell DVM students are encouraged to apply, a limited number of spaces are also reserved for external veterinary students.